JabSYsEmb/web-challenges/challenge-005/README.md

 ## Challenge - 005

-- try to apply FLIP technique and make smooth transition among two visible html elments on a web page
+This challenge aims to familiarize developers with the FLIP (First, Last, Invert, Play) technique, facilitating seamless transitions between two visible HTML elements on a web page using JavaScript.

+## Tasks

+- Create a web page with two distinct HTML elements.
+- Implement the FLIP technique to smoothly transition between these elements.
+- On interaction (e.g., click), smoothly transform one element into another with an animated transition.

+# Hints

+Consider utilizing `transform`, `opacity`, and `transition` properties in CSS for smoother visual transitions.

 ## References